huseinzol05/water-healer/README.md

         Kafka;
         group.id, Identity of the consumer.
 If multiple sources share the same group, each message will be passed to only one of them.
+    batch_size: int
+        batch size of polling
+    batch_timeout: number
+        timeout for batching if not reach size `batch_size`
     poll_interval: number
         Seconds that elapse between polling Kafka for new messages
-    partitions: int, (default=5)
-        size of partitions to poll from kafka, this can be done parallel if `dask` is True.
     start: bool, (default=False)
         Whether to start polling upon instantiation
-    dask: bool, (default=False)
+    debug: bool, (default=False)
-        If True, partitions will poll in parallel manners.
+        If True, will print topic, partition and offset for each polled message.
+    maxlen_memory: int, (default=10_000_000)
+        max length of topic and partition dictionary for healing process.
-    maxlen: int, (default=1000)
+    maxage_memory: int, (default=3600)
-        max size of polling. sometime lag offset is really, so we don't to make any crash.
+        max age for a partition stay in topic and partition dictionary.
     """
 ```

 Same as `waterhealer.from_kafka`, but we pulled partitions in parallel manners.